|Overall Rating||Pretty Good|

-Conditions: Really good groomers that weren’t to hard but also weren’t to soft.
+Conditions: Really good groomers that weren’t too hard but also weren’t too soft.
 Great for carving and speed.
 Another day there was a little thick sierra powder.
-In some places 1′ but most places were less than a foot.
-Hard to borderline icy day in the morning turning into a softer good snow about mid day.
+In some places, 1′ but most places were less than a foot.
+Hard to borderline icy day in the morning turning into softer good snow about midday.

 Riders: James and Jimbo

 Bindings: Burton Cartel, Burton Cartel Limited

 Set Up: Centered 23″ wide 15 front -15 back